Everything You Need to Know About Hurricane Season

 As the National Oceanic and Atmospheric Association (NOAA) explained, hurricanes first start out as a tropical cyclone, which is “a rotating low-pressure weather system that has organized thunderstorms but no fronts (a boundary separating two air masses of different densities).”
 Not all cyclones turn into hurricanes.
 However, tropical cyclones that come with maximum sustained surface winds of less than 39 miles per hour (mph) move into a category called tropical depressions.
 Then, those with maximum sustained winds of 39 mph or higher are called tropical storms.
 And when the storm’s maximum sustained winds reach 74 mph, it then becomes an official hurricane.

 Each storm is measured on the Saffir-Simpson Hurricane Wind Scale, which gives the storm a one to five rating.
 That rating is based on a hurricane's maximum sustained winds.
-For example, a category one storm has sustained winds of 74-95 mph.
+For example, a category one storm has sustained winds of 74 to 95 mph.
 A category one storm can produce some damage, including structural damage to rooftops and trees.

 A category five storm, however, comes with sustained winds of 157 mph or higher.
 It will produce catastrophic damage.
 For reference, Hurricane Katrina was a category five storm when it struck New Orleans in 2005.